Step back in time at Dennis Severs’ House in Spitalfields

 To read a blog post on another special Georgian building nearby, click 19 Princelet Street: Step back in history in this unique museum of immigration.

-Posted on 17 September 2013, in Activities, Architecture, History, London, Nightlife, Tourist Attractions and tagged Dennis Severs House, Folgate Street, Georgian architecture, london, London history, Spitalfields, still-life, time capsule.
+Posted on 17 September 2013, in Activities, Architecture, History, London, Nightlife, Tourist Attractions and tagged 18th century, Dennis Severs House, Folgate Street, Georgian architecture, london, London history, Spitalfields, still-life, time capsule.
 Bookmark the permalink.
-4 Comments.
+5 Comments.